galante-mario/galante-mario.github.io/cv.md

             September 2016 - April 2018
         </td>
         <td class='cv-entry'>
-            Tutor: mathematics(DETAILS) for BSc at the University of Luxembourg
+            Tutor: frontal teaching and assessement  for linear algebra and theory of computation for BSc in Science at Trinity College Dublin
         </td>
     </tr>
         <tr>